Dippy on tour

 Each partner will use Dippy's visit to showcase their local nature and natural history collections, building partnerships between regional cultural, scientific and wildlife organisations.

-With support from the Garfield Weston Foundation, the tour will draw attention to the rich array of past and present UK biodiversity.
+The tour will draw attention to the rich array of past and present UK biodiversity.

 The story of Dippy